jantman/repostatus.org/gh_pages/index.md

 * <a name="active"></a>__Active__ – The project has reached a stable, usable state and is being actively developed.
 * <a name="inactive"></a>__Inactive__ – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.
 * <a name="unsupported"></a>__Unsupported__ – The project has reached a stable, usable state but the author(s) have ceased all work on it.
 A new maintainer may be desired.
+* <a name="moved"></a>__Moved__ - The project has been moved to a new location, and the version at that location should be considered authoritative.
+This status should be accompanied by a new URL.

 These status descriptions and the URLs to the corresponding icons are also available in a [JSON file](/badges/latest/badges.json).